Changing careers goes hand-in-hand with a degree of financial uncertainty.

 Take the time to research the company or industry want to work at.
 Follow the companies you admire – they might organize online sessions with leaders who share their knowledge and help everyone learn how specific roles or industries work like.

-Use these 7 tips to make sure that you make the most of the time you spend in between jobs without falling into the trap of money-induced stress.
+Use these 7 tips to manage your finances.
+Make sure that you make the most of the time you spend in between jobs without falling into the trap of money-induced stress.